the field museum.

 A few local favorites that give South Loop its character.
 These are great starting points if you’re getting to know the neighborhood.

-A world-class natural history museum on the lakefront, home to famous exhibits and a cornerstone of the Museum Campus.
+A world-class natural history museum on the lakefront — a cornerstone of the Museum Campus and a go-to weekend plan.

-A historic aquarium overlooking the lake with expansive exhibits and skyline views from the surrounding paths and terraces.
+A historic aquarium overlooking the lake with expansive exhibits — plus great skyline views from the surrounding paths and terraces.

-A lakefront planetarium with immersive space exhibits and one of the best skyline overlooks in the city just outside its doors.
+Immersive space exhibits inside — and one of the best skyline overlooks in the city right outside.

-A peninsula park just beyond the Museum Campus, with walking paths, prairie landscaping, and sweeping views of both the skyline and the lake.
+A peninsula park just beyond the Museum Campus with walking paths, prairie landscaping, and huge skyline + lake views.

 One of the largest convention centers in North America, hosting major trade shows, conferences, and events just south of the core South Loop area.